Sustainable Development Goal 12: Target 12.2: Sustainable management and use of natural resources

 Material Footprint is the quantity of material extraction that is required to meet the consumption of a country.
 The sum of material footprint for biomass, fossil fuels, metal ores and non-metal ores is called the total material footprint.
 Domestic Material Consumption (DMC) is a production-side measure which does not account for supply chain inputs or exports, meaning a country could have a lower DMC value, if it outsources a large proportion of its materials.

 A report by the UN in 2020 found that: "Global domestic material consumption per capita rose by 7 per cent, from 10.8 metric tons per capita in 2010 to 11.7 metric tons in 2017, with increases in all regions except Northern America and Africa."

-Also, the global material footprint was 85.9 billion metric tons in 2017.
-This was a 67 percent increase from 2000.

 Target 12.3: Halve global per capita food waste

 The full title of Target 12.3 is: "By 2030, halve per capita global food waste at the retail and consumer levels and reduce food losses along production and supply chains, including post-harvest losses."
 This target has two components (losses and waste) measured by two indicators.